[Three.js] Scene, Renderer, Camera

 house.position.set(10, 0, 0);

-// For arm swinging animation
+// For an arm-waving animation

 arm.position.x = shoulder.position.x + Math.sin(time) * armLength;